 Magical Beginnings, Enchanted Lives

 These were my favorite baby book tips.
-There are of course many other good baby books too, and I try to add baby book tips at the end of many articles if we know books that are good and relevant for the issues dealt with in a particular article.
-If you know of a book that should be added to the list; drop me a line!
+There are of course many other good baby books too, and I try to add baby book tips at the end of many articles if I know books that are good and relevant for the issues dealt with in a particular article.
+If you know of a book that should be added to the list; drop me a line! or simply comment below!

 Now head over to our Baby Care Tips, for many articles and tips on how to take care of your little one.